 Valerian Root for Sleep & Relaxation

 With sleep disorders becoming extremely common these days, new means of treatment and prevention are coming out in the market every day.
-Research suggests that valerian root improves the quality of sleep by making you fall asleep faster.
+Research suggests that one of the most significant valerian root uses involves improving the quality of sleep by making you fall asleep faster.
 It also promotes deep sleep, thereby recharging your body and making sure you feel energetic on waking up.
 It is known to reduce the signs of insomnia after those who are dependent on sleep medication get off of them.
 When it comes to Valerian Root vs Melatonin, the former is also beneficial for kids, as per some research studies.